Meet our Champions

 Daniel Gonçalves-Carneiro (Imperial College London, UK)

-Daniel is a fellow in the Department of Infectious Disease at Imperial College London, UK.
-He completed a BEng at the University of Porto, Portugal.
-In 2017, he was awarded his PhD from the University of Birmingham, UK, for his work on measles virus entry.
-Daniel did his postdoctoral training at the Rockefeller University in New York, USA, where he studied how the zinc finger antiviral protein recognises viral RNA.
-He is currently investigating how viruses evade recognition by our immune system and how we can modify virus genomes to develop better vaccines for emerging diseases.
-As a Champion, he has been involved in the promotion of the LGBTQ+ community of the Microbiology Society.
+I am a fellow in the Department of Infectious Disease at Imperial College London, UK.
+In 2017, I was awarded my PhD from the University of Birmingham, UK, for my work on measles virus entry.
+I did my postdoctoral training at the Rockefeller University in New York, USA, where I studied how the zinc finger antiviral protein recognises viral RNA.
+I am currently investigating how viruses evade recognition by our immune system and how we can modify virus genomes to develop better vaccines for emerging diseases.
+As a Champion, I have been involved in the promotion of the LGBTQ+ community of the Microbiology Society.

 -